akka/akka/akka-docs/rst/java/http/routing-dsl/directives/debugging-directives/logResult.rst

 -----------
 Logs the response.

-See :ref:`-logRequest-` for the general description how these directives work.
+See :ref:`-logRequest-java-` for the general description how these directives work.
 This directive is different as it requires a ``LoggingMagnet[Any => Unit]``.
-Instead of just logging ``HttpResponses``, ``logResult`` is able to log any :ref:`RouteResult` coming back from the inner route.
+Instead of just logging ``HttpResponses``, ``logResult`` is able to log any :ref:`RouteResult-java` coming back from the inner route.

 Use ``logRequest`` for logging the request, or ``logRequestResult`` for logging both.